tinyplex/tinybase/site/guides/6_making_queries/3_building_a_ui_with_queries.md

 The support for Queries objects in the ui-react module is very similar to that for the Store object, making it easy to attach queries to your user interface.

+We now move on to learning about the tools that TinyBase provides.
+Read more about these in the Developer Tools guide.